Educational Studies (EDS) - Courses

 Teaching Global Perspectives Across the Curriculum

-Through a social justice-oriented examination of the cultural, economic, political, and social layers of globalization and global interconnectedness, students will develop reflective stances about global perspectives and understandings.
+Through a social justice-oriented examination of the cultural, economic, political, and social layers of globalization and global interconnectedness, students develop reflective stances about global perspectives and understandings.
 This course prepares students as 21st century globally responsive citizens and educators through an exploration of global issues and how these issues are addressed in K-12 classrooms.
-Additionally, students will develop their pedagogical practice through analysis and creation of materials and instructional strategies necessary for effective implementation of global education throughout K-12 educational systems.
+Additionally, students develop their pedagogical practice through analysis and creation of materials and instructional strategies necessary for effective implementation of global education throughout K-12 educational systems.
 Prerequisite: EDS 203; EDS 206.
 Offered Fall, Spring, Summer.

 EDS 311 Cr.3